Skip to main content

 Oxfam is a world leader in delivering humanitarian aid

-When a humanitarian crisis strikes — like a flood, famine or conflict — we immediately respond with our local partners, providing clean water, food, emergency shelter, sanitation facilities and health advice.
+When a humanitarian crisis strikes — like a flood, famine or conflict — we immediately respond with our local partners, providing life-saving support such as clean water, food, emergency shelter and sanitation facilities.

 Once the immediate danger has passed, we work with local communities to rebuild lives and reduce the risk of future disasters.

-Our long-term programs tackle the factors that lead to conflict and disaster such as inequality, poverty and climate change.
+Our long term development programs and campaigns for change tackle the factors that lead to conflict and disaster such as inequality, poverty and climate change.

 Current humanitarian emergencies